JaswanthP6878/CodeCompete/README.md

 ### Devlog
-done - added modals for winner and losers, added sample questions, now working for two players
+done - added styles

-todo - added questions and add styling to all pages
+todo - should finish stying up and added new questions (maybe add feature for more players..)